The Holy Canon of Search Optimization (SEO)

 • Adaptable and Future-Proof: Solid SEO foundations help you adapt to evolving search engines, AI tools, and platforms.

-• Evolving Search Trends: By meeting user intent, whether on Google or emerging AI platforms, you remain resilient as search habits change.
+• Evolving Search Trends: By meeting user intent on Google or emerging AI platforms, you remain resilient and agile as search habits change.

 When is SEO the Right Choice for Startups?

-• When competitors have weak SEO, allowing you to gain ground
+• When competitors have weaker SEO, allowing you to gain ground.

-• When you can invest consistently over 6 – 12 months, then scale back to maintenance as your ROI grows
+• When you can invest consistently over 6–12 months, then scale back to maintenance as your ROI grows.
+All while still creating, updating, repurposing, and sharing content.

 How AI is Shaping the Future of SEO